kitnil/awesome/README.md

 ## Clojure

+- [metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics  to everyone in your company :yum:
+- [lambdacd](https://github.com/flosell/lambdacd) - a library to define a continuous delivery pipeline in code
 - [re-mote](https://github.com/re-ops/re-mote) - Re-mote operations using SSH and Re-gent
 - [pedestal](https://github.com/pedestal/pedestal) - The Pedestal Server-side Libraries
 - [MoonDweller](https://github.com/buntine/MoonDweller) - A text-based adventure.
 You will definitely die.